California’s Insurance Crisis: A Turning Point at State Farm’s Emergency Hearing

 A Broken Model: Why This Keeps Happening

-“You can’t sell a $1,000 policy that costs $1,500 to provide — not sustainably, anyway.
-That’s why we’re seeing carriers pull out, pause new business, or dump risk onto the FAIR Plan.”
+Susman explained, "You can’t sell a $1,000 policy that costs $1,500 to provide — not sustainably, anyway.
+That’s why we’re seeing carriers pull out, pause new business, or dump risk onto the FAIR Plan."

 What Happens Next for Homeowners

-Once coverage is dropped, finding a new policy in a high-risk area is nearly impossible. - Shop early and compare.
+- Don’t let your policy lapse.
+Once coverage is dropped, finding a new policy in a high-risk area is nearly impossible.

-Start your renewal process months in advance, as underwriting timelines are longer than ever. - Review your dwelling coverage limits.
+- Shop early and compare.
+Start your renewal process months in advance, as underwriting timelines are longer than ever.

-Rebuilding costs have soared; ensure your policy reflects current construction pricing. - Invest in mitigation.
+- Review your dwelling coverage limits.
+Rebuilding costs have soared; ensure your policy reflects current construction pricing.

-Home-hardening improvements (fire-resistant roofs, defensible space, ember-resistant vents) can sometimes qualify for discounts — and may soon become mandatory. - Document everything.
+- Invest in mitigation.
+Home-hardening improvements (fire-resistant roofs, defensible space, ember-resistant vents) can sometimes qualify for discounts — and may soon become mandatory.

+- Document everything.
 Keep an inventory of belongings, receipts, and photos.
 If a claim occurs, you’ll need it to expedite payment.

 A Broader National Trend

-California isn’t alone in facing this crisis.
-Florida, Texas, and Colorado have all seen insurers retreat or raise rates due to severe weather losses.
-What makes California unique is its regulatory rigidity.
-While other states allow insurers to adjust pricing more dynamically, California’s framework — designed to protect consumers in the 1980s — has become a bottleneck in the 2020s.
+What makes California stand out, however, is its regulatory rigidity.
+Unlike other states that allow insurers to adjust pricing dynamically, California’s framework — designed to protect consumers in the 1980s — has become a bottleneck for the 2020s.

 The Bottom Line: A Turning Point

-The outcome of this hearing will set the tone for the next decade of California insurance regulation.
-If the CDI approves the increase — as most expect — it may signal a shift toward pragmatism over politics.
+The outcome of this hearing will likely set the tone for the next decade of California insurance regulation.
+If the CDI approves the rate increase — as most expect — it may signal a shift toward pragmatism over politics.

-But for consumers, the reality is sobering: higher rates are coming, and so are harder choices.
+For consumers, the reality is sobering: higher rates are coming, and so are harder choices.

-“People want affordable insurance, but they also want it to be there when disaster strikes.
-You can’t have one without the other.
+“People want affordable insurance, but they also want it to be there when disaster strikes,” Susman said.
+“You can’t have one without the other.
 The challenge is finding that balance — and right now, California is struggling to do it.”

 Key Takeaway